Is Medical Billing and Coding a Good Career? | FTC

 Medical Coders

 A medical coder is someone who translates interactions between patients and their health care providers into a special code.
-This code is called ICD-10, a system that was updated from ICD-9 in 2015.
+This code is called a ICD-10, a system that was updated from ICD-9 in 2015.
 ICD stands for International Classification of Diseases, and it is a system of shorthand codes for various treatments, procedures, and diagnoses.

 Medical Billers